דע ותמונות רבות על טנק המרכבה

 Operational Commander, for the entire Northern Frontier facing Lebanon as well as

-Golan Heights.
+Syria and the Golan Heights.
 And to replace

-Gen Elazar was then promoted Colonel Israel Tal newly assigned IDF Armor
+Gen Elazar was Colonel Israel Tal.

-"Operational Commander of the Israel Tank Corps."
-Earlier January,
+That position was Operational Commander of the Israel Tank Corps.
+Earlier in January

-the first Arab summit was held in Cairo
+the first Arab summit was held in Cairo and it

 was then

-would be denied the Zionist state (Arabs would not even
+decided that all 'waters' would be denied the Zionist state (Arabs would not even

-mention Israel by name back
+mention Israel by name back then) and oil

 money was

-weapons & ammunition for
+weapons and ammunition for this purpose.

 Syria was the